 The Debian platform managed by ISG.EE uses the following directory layout for the OpenGL libraries and headers:

-- The /usr/lib/x86_64-linux-gnu/libGL*.so OpenGL libraries are symbolic links to the hardware-specific libraries.
-There is a mechanism in the starup process of each client workstation which detects the accurate OpenGL library based on the information about the graphics card and the kernel driver.
+The /usr/lib/x86_64-linux-gnu/libGL*.so OpenGL libraries are symbolic links to the hardware-specific libraries.
+There is a mechanism in the startup process of each client workstation which detects the accurate OpenGL library based on the information about the graphics card and the kernel driver.
 The CUDA runtime libraries are found in the same directory.

 Compiling sources and linking against NVidia libraries